Community Partners

 • Opportunities: TCH has opportunities for students interested in photography for our website and promotions, providing musical accompaniment for events, website maintenance, helping at an After School program for elementary and middle school students, opportunities for teen volunteers at our summer camps, technology and social media, or data entry.

-• Contact: Beth Metelak, Youth Recreation Program Director, at bmetelak@thecommunityhouse.org
+• Contact: Kelci Bednar, Program Director, kbednar@thecommunityhouse.org

 • Location: 415 W. Eighth Street, Hinsdale, IL, 60521